Website Wireframing Template

 When your user interacts with your product, they're taking a journey from one part of the website to the next.
 This enables everyone on your team to understand how the website visitor will interact with every page.
 As a UX designer, your goal is to make that journey as effortless and enjoyable as possible.
 Think about user interactions, not individual screens.
 Design for flow.
 Outline every entry point a user may have, and from there, begin your journey flow.

 Ask yourself these questions: What is important on this screen?
 How should the user interact with it?

 3. Try to include content early in the process

-Using actual content makes it easier to decide whether the intended copy will fit the design.
+Using actual content makes deciding whether the intended copy will fit the design easier.
 In general, actual content generates better feedback, meaning your design will need fewer iterations later in the process.
-Here you can also determine which hyperlinks, images or other website elements you would like to add onto the page.
+Here you can also determine which hyperlinks, images, or other website elements you would like to add to the page.